• Skip to primary navigation

 Once that chicken has cooked, grab two forks and give it a good shred.
 Return it to the Instant Pot and stir it around with the broth.
 Add cream cheese and salsa and stir until it’s nice and creamy.

-Shredded chicken on a wooden cutting board
+Seasoned shredded chicken on a wooden cutting board.

 Next, add a scoop of chicken mixture and some shredded cheese in each tortilla.
 Tightly roll them up and place them seam-side down on the baking sheet.